paulocoutinhox/axmol-native-helper/README.md

 ## Files To Add

-These are the files that you need:
+These are the new files that you need:

 - /Platform
 - /proj.android/app/src/org/axmol/platform/PlatformDelegate.java